btmarsh6/mini-project-III/README.md

         - do they have credit account?
 How much do they live in debt?
         - are they making lot of small transactions or few huge ones?

-Touch base at some point tomorrow before moving on

 2. visualize the created clusters using [radar charts](https://plotly.com/python/radar-chart/) and compare them agains each other